Dear reader of ADxS.org, please excuse the disruption.

 6. Eye movements (saccades) and ADHD

-An experimental study (n = 16) reported significant deviations of eye movements in ADHD measured by electrooculography (EOG).21
+An experimental study (n = 16) reported significant abnormalities of eye movements in ADHD as determined by electrooculography (EOG).21

 Another study found that in children, visual field shifts moderated the relationship between hyperactivity/impulsivity on the one hand and problems focusing attention and taking in information on the other.
 Visual field shifts increased with a decrease in performance accuracy, although this correlation did not reflect the severity of the symptoms.22

-Another study found significant abnormalities in ADHD sufferers in the modulation of the eye vergence response (eye vergence = opposite / disjugate / disjunctive eye movements) during attention tasks.
+Another study found significant abnormalities in people with ADHD in the modulation of the eye vergence response (eye vergence = opposing / disjugate / disjunctive eye movements) during attention tasks.
 The diagnostic test accuracy was 79 %.23

 One large study found a correlation between premature anticipatory eye movements and inattention, but not between directional errors and ADHD symptoms.24

-A meta-study found evidence that children with ADHD25
+A meta-analysis found evidence that children with ADHD25

 • made more directional errors in an antisaccade task